 The famous period of flourishing of the city, the castle and the gradual expansion of the gardens only occurred with the accession of the educated and cultured Karl of Lichtenstein-Castelkorn to the episcopal see in the second half of the 17th century.
 The new bishop came to a city strongly affected by the Thirty Years’ War, yet, in addition to many other large-scale construction projects, he concentrated on building two ornamental gardens – the Libosad (Flower Gardens) and the Castle Gardens.

-The Flower Garden, which is also called the Czech Versailles, is one of the most significant gardens on a global scale and it is in effect the sole representative of a garden composed in this way in the whole of Europe.
+The Kroměříž Flower Garden is one of the most important garden works on a global scale.
+Today, he is practically the only representative of such a composed unit in Europe.

 The castle garden was founded in 1509 and expanded to an impressive area of 64 hectares over several centuries.
 Its content and appearance have changed since the beginning.
 It was rebuilt from a vegetable and fruit garden into a baroque garden in the 17th century.
 In the 19th century, it became a stylish landscape park, and today over 200 species of rare trees from various parts of Europe, America and Asia are planted here.

 691 02, Velké Bílovice